 M.S.W.
 Intern Training Program

-Under the direction of Elizabeth Golden, LCSW, the Social Work Training Program continues to be a highly regarded and eagerly sought-out training program for second-year masters level social work interns.
+Under the direction of Elizabeth Golden, LCSW, the Social Work Training Program continues to be a highly regarded and eagerly sought-out training program for second-year masters-level social work interns.
 Interns are trained in clinical practice, research, program planning, and social policy.
 The department at NYSPI serves as a field placement site for Columbia University School of Social Work, The New York University (Silver) School of Social Work, and Hunter College School of Social Work.
 Our department continues to be a field placement site for an OMH initiative, which trains clinicians in Evidence-Based Social Work Practices.
 Five of our interns participate in this fellowship program.
-Evidence Based wellness groups are run by social work interns on 2 inpatient units, 5-South and 4-South.
+Evidence-based wellness groups are run by social work interns on the Washington Heights Community Service, and the Children’s Day Unit.

-In addition, educational opportunities include Grand Rounds, Case Conferences, and a weekly social work intern seminar which focuses on diagnosis, treatment, theory and program planning.
-There is an opportunity for placement during the full academic year (September through May) as well as during the summer (a ten-week summer internship).
+In addition, educational opportunities include Grand Rounds, Case Conferences, and a weekly social work intern seminar which focuses on diagnosis, treatment, theory, and program planning.
+There is an opportunity for placement during the academic year (September through May) as well as an option for an early start in June, for an internship that runs from the summer through the following May.
 It is important to note that we only take interns from graduate-level social work programs.

 Our interns can be placed on one of the following services, and are expected to perform the duties of Social Workers on each of these units, as described below:

 Washington Heights Community Service (WHCS) is comprised of an inpatient unit and three outpatient clinics: Audubon, Inwood, and in affiliation with The Center for Practice Innovation, (CPI) OnTrack NY.